Back to: LINQ Tutorial For Beginners and Professionals

 Now execute the query and see the output.

-As you can see, it will not select distinct students rather it select all the students.
-This is because the default comparer which is used for comparison by LINQ Distinct Method is only checked whether two object references are equal or not and not the individual property values of the complex object.
+As you can see, it will not select distinct students.
+Rather, it selects all the students.
+This is because the default comparer, used for comparison by the LINQ Distinct Method, only checked whether two object references are equal or not and not the individual property values of the complex object.

 How to Solve the Above Problem?